Iced Caramel Macchiato (Starbucks-Style at Home)

 Iced Caramel Mocha

-Add 1 tablespoon chocolate syrup.
+Add 1 table of chocolate syrup.

 Decaf Version

-Use decaf espresso or coffee ice cubes.
+Use ice cubes of decaf espresso or coffee.

 Common Mistakes to Avoid